 As a public document, the annual report is accessible by all stakeholders to review which keeps the feedback loop open and the organisation can use any feedback to adapt the report in the future.

-Through our W3 Project collaboration with PLHIV peer organisations, it became apparent that HIV peer, community, and healthcare services in Australia needed an empirically validated, short and practical way to measure quality of life of PLHIV to evaluate the impact of their programs.
+Through our W3 Project and HIV Futures study collaborations with PLHIV peer organisations, it became apparent that HIV peer, community, and healthcare services in Australia needed an empirically validated, short and practical way to measure quality of life of PLHIV to evaluate the impact of their programs.

 The PozQoL study aimed to develop, test and validate such as scale to be easily incorporated into the day-to-day practice of peer, community, and health services.

 The study was embedded in the principles of the greater and meaningful involvement of people with HIV, with peer led PLHIV organisations working in partnership at every step – from concept and implementation through to analysis and use.

 The full details about PozQoL can be downloaded at here.

 We have also developed an interim instructions summary which can be downloaded here

 The short scale is available for use and is currently being piloted in a number of peer and community based organsations.